 Nancy-Bird Walton Sponsorship

-Applications for the sponsorship open on October 16th each year, to mark Nancy's birthday.
-The winner of the sponsorship is announced on International Women's Day, March 8th.
+Applications for the sponsorship open on October 16th each year, to mark Nancy’s birthday.

 The annual funding of $5000 is awarded to an Australian woman planning to undertake an adventurous pursuit.
 The recipient of the sponsorship is chosen by a panel made up of female adventurers, members of Nancy-Bird Walton’s Family and representatives of the Australian Geographic Society.